DFE-Digital/get-into-teaching-app/app/views/content/my-story-into-teaching.md

   International returning teachers:
     link: /my-story-into-teaching/international-career-changers
     text: >
-      It’s a great time to train to teach, with a wide array of training options and support available.
-Find out what you can expect from current trainees and teachers.
+      It’s a great time to bring your international teaching experience into the classroom.
+Find out more from others who have returned to teaching from overseas.
     stories:
       - name: Katie
         link: /my-story-into-teaching/international-career-changers/returning-to-teaching-with-international-experience